milestorm/SlotMachine/README.md

 You can download and print it out from [STLs](./assets/stl/).
 If you want to edit the design, to fit your own components (ie. speaker, trimmer, etc...), the [Fusion 360 archive files](./assets/fusion_360/) are also available.
 For the [BET and SPIN button](./assets/graphics/button_design.pdf), you can print out the design on a sticker, and then put it inside the button.

+You may need use a drillbit to enlarge the holes a bit.
+It depends on your 3D printer calibration settings.
+(I had to use it, my printer is a bit off).
+Use M4 drillbit for the bigger holes, and M3 for the smaller holes.

+Then put the knurled nuts into each bigger hole.
+In my opinon is the best for you tu put the knurled nut on a screw, and grab the screwhead with pliers.
+You may use a bit of force, or try to heat the nut with the lighter and then push it to the hole.